cpu150/raspberrypi_gpio/README.md

 # DEPENDENCIES
 ## BCM2835 LIBRARY
-To install `BCM2835` library see instructions [here](http://www.airspayce.com/mikem/bcm2835) The `bcm2835/install.sh` script helps to download, compile and install the library however there is no guarantee it works on all OS
+To install the `bcm2835` library you can follow the instructions [here](http://www.airspayce.com/mikem/bcm2835) There is a script there: `bcm2835/install.sh` which is a helper to download and install the library but may not support all OS configurations

 # COMPILATION
 To compile this project there is a *Makefile*.
 Here are the available make commands:
-    - `all`       - build the project with applying the release configuration
+    - `all`   - build the project applying the *release* configuration
-    - `debug`     - build the project with applying the debug configuration
+    - `debug` - build the project applying the *debug* configuration
     - `clean` - delete all generated files